bowman2001/perplexdoc/content/doc/intro/markdown/index.md

   name: splash
   params:
     alt: A splashing drop of water
-    size: large
+    size: normal
-    caption: Self-contained image
+    caption: Self-contained stand-alone image
 - src: mulyadi-JJMoAiVl9jA-unsplash.jpg
   name: splash2
   params:
     caption: Embedded image
+    alt: Another splashing water drop
 categories: [Workflow, Markdown]
 tags: [Linebreak, Image, Editor, Linter]
 ---

 Markdown has become the favored markup language to structure text files.
 With good cause: The syntax is intuitive and there are a lot of possibilities to translate them into a visual layout format.
 {.p-first} <!--more-->

 Markdown files consist of plain text marked up with a small set of ASCII signs.
 We can read and work on them with any text editor.
 They end with the suffix {$.md}.